Custom modals (BETA)

 Custom modals in list views will only appear when an item(s) is selected.
 Custom modals will pop up when the user clicks on its name in the actions menu in the detail and list views.

-Each app is allowed to have three custom/JSON modals or link actions per view.
+Each app can have three custom/JSON modals or link actions per view.
 This means an app can have a total of 21 app extensions from menus (7 possible views x 3 extensions).

 ItemList viewDetail view